 AIP stands for Autoimmune Protocol, or as some call it, the Autoimmune Paleo diet.
 This diet however, differs considerably from the standard Paleo diet, so this is where we need to start.
 Let’s dispel any myths and give you a good foundational understanding of the AIP, the whats and whys.

 The AIP is a modified version of the Paleo Diet that focuses on nutrient density (more heavily weighted in veggies than meat, which is more Paleo-style) and lifestyle changes that support your immune system and remove inflammatory stimuli from both diet and lifestyle.
+I quote Dr. Ballantyne, who had a founding role in the AIP, below:

 Done properly, the AIP should provide you with a well-round and balanced diet of healthy, satisfying foods.
 There are THREE phases to the protocol – elimination, reintroduction and maintenance.